gedeschaines/propNav/README.md

 ## Epilogue ##

 There are numerous YouTube videos presenting 3-DOF kinematic and 6-DOF dynamic missile models with implementations of simplified to complete proportional navigation guidance control loops.
 In most cases the models are built using MATLAB and Simulink, which tends to hide technical details within layers of widget abstraction.
-The purpose of this rudimentary Python model is to provide readily accessable code incorporating fundamental modelling aspects without depending on black box routines hiding implementation details.
+The purpose of this rudimentary Python model is to provide readily accessable code incorporating fundamental simulation features  without depending on black box routines hiding implementation details.
 The proportional navigation formulations based on engagment kinematics,  and integration of equations of motion state variable derivates are obvious, even to the most casual observer.